iljapanic/mdef/src/reflections/week-02/index.md

 Throughout the course, we had to navigate two fundamentally different approaches to science and biology – a professional industry-scale laboratory and DIY home-based bio hacking.
 The visit to [PRRB](http://www.prbb.org/) in particular has left a conflicting impression on me.
 On one side I admire the tremendous effort and ingenuity of professional scientists working on advancing our collective knowledge.
 On the other hand, I am disgruntled with the handling and allocation of resources to obtain questionable gains.

 There is a tendency to see science as somehow detached from the dominant economic system.
-But seeing the lab first-hand makes it clear that science today is very much revolving around money and skewed incentive mechanims.
+But seeing the lab first-hand makes it clear that science today is very much revolving around money and skewed incentives.
 The smartest people in the world are toying around with exuberantly expensive machines to provide only incremental advances in the context of existential threats facing our planet today.
-The combined monetary value of all the machines in a single room depicted bellow could probably provide for the basic human needs of most citizens of a small African country.
+The combined monetary value of all the machines in a single room depicted bellow could probably provide for the basic human needs of citizens of a small African country.

 ![](PRRB.jpg "A room at PRRB with the most expensive machinery in the building")